Nitrokey/qubes-oem/README.md

 # Usage

-Run make-image.sh to build an OEM image.
+Run make-image.sh to build an OEM image (or [download](https://www.nitrokey.com/files/ci/nitropc/qubes-oem/) the image).
 Use a DVD or pendrive like with a regular Qubes installer.
 No other actions are needed, the script will download the official ISO itself.

 # UEFI Comments: